Is Opendoor Worth It (And Does It Pay a Fair Price)?

 Does Opendoor negotiate?

-While Opendoor's offers are generally take-it-or-leave-it, some sellers have had success negotiating with Opendoor by leveraging a competing offer.
+While Opendoor's offers are generally take-it-or-leave-it, some sellers have successfully negotiated with Opendoor by leveraging a competing offer.

-For example, home seller Bradley Carpenter was able to negotiate $3,000 off Opendoor's initial repair estimate by asking them to match an offer he'd gotten from competitor Offerpad.
+For example, home seller Bradley Carpenter negotiated $3,000 off Opendoor's initial repair estimate by asking them to match an offer he'd gotten from competitor Offerpad.

 Opendoor's offers are valid for seven days.
 If you're considering an Opendoor offer, we strongly recommend using that time to weigh your options.